 Nordic Combined is a winter sports discipline in which the athletes compete in both, ski jumping and cross-country racing.
 It is not to be confused with Alpine Combined in which the athletes compete in downhill and slalom ski racing.
 Nordic Combined has been called the “decathlon of skiing” because it requires a skier to use two totally opposite muscle types: explosiveness and strength for takeoff in ski jumping, then swiftness and endurance for cross-country skiing.

-Originally, Nordic Combined consisted of a jump on the normal hill followed by 15 km of skiing, usually held on two successive days.
 The discipline was added to the FIS World Cup calendar in 1983.
 The International Ski Federation also stages a World Championship every second year.

 Where does Nordic Combined come from?